dominicegginton/spinner/README.md

 ``` swift
 mySpinner.succeed("Passed")
 ```
+#### Spinner Format 📐
+The format of the spinner can be edited to make it perfect for your project.
+This works by passing the spinner a string on initialization, for example:`{S} {T}` will result in the animated pattern being rendered first and the text after it.
+This is the default if not serifed.

+- `{S}` Renders the animated pattern
+- `{T}` Renders the text

+To display the animated pattern after the text simply use a format of `{T} {S}`.
+The format also accepts other charters within the string, you can use this for text you know you don't want to update, for example: `{S} - {T}` will result in the `-` being rendered permanently between the animated pattern and text.
 #### Creating Custom Patterns 🔥
 We have ****60**** animated spinner patterns for you to choose from however you may want to create your own.
 This can easily be done by defining a multiFrame `SpinnerPattern()`, the default speed for custom multiFrame patterns is `0.08`, to change with pass a double representing the speed to the init of the Spinner.
 ``` swift